d1618033/python-redfish-utility/docs/slate/source/includes/_errors.md

 61	| Error occurred when trying to change a value.
 62	| Reference path not found error.
 63	| iLO response error.
 64	| Unable to open a channel with iLO error.
+65	| Error parsing schema.
+Try running with the “--latestschema flag”.
 70	| Error occurred while trying to write BLOB.
 71	| Error occurred while trying to delete BLOB.
 72	| Error occurred while trying to finalize BLOB.